noseka1/openshift-auto-upi/README.md

 ![Deployment Diagram](docs/openshift_auto_upi.svg "Deployment Diagram")

-* **Builder Host** is a (virtual) machine that you must provide.
-It is a "helper" machine from which you will run *openshift-auto-upi* Ansible scripts and which may host part of your OpenShift infrastructure.
-Note that in order to achieve a minimum virtualized environment, **the Builder host and the Libvirt host may be the same machine**.
+* **Helper Host** is a (virtual) machine that you must provide.
+It is a helper machine from which you will run *openshift-auto-upi* Ansible scripts and which may host part of your OpenShift infrastructure.
+Note that in order to achieve a minimum virtualized environment, **the Helper host and the Libvirt host may be the same machine**.
 * **OpenShift Hosts** will be provisioned for you by *openshift-auto-upi* unless your target platform is bare metal.

-Note that in order to use DHCP and/or PXE server installed on the Builder host, the Builder host and all of the OpenShift hosts have to be provisioned on the same layer 2 network.
-In the opposite case, it is sufficient to have a working IP route between the Builder host and the OpenShift hosts.
+Note that in order to use DHCP and/or PXE server installed on the Helper host, the Helper host and all of the OpenShift hosts have to be provisioned on the same layer 2 network.
+In the opposite case, it is sufficient to have a working IP route between the Helper host and the OpenShift hosts.

 Here is a sample libvirt network configuration.
 It instructs libvirt to not provide DNS and DHCP servers for this network.
 Instead, DNS and DHCP servers for this network will be provided by *openshift-auto-upi*.